 “Why am I like this?”

-But there is nothing wrong with you!
+But please hear me when I say this…there is nothing wrong with you!

-1. Create systems that hold your ideas
+1. Create spaces where you can hold your ideas or partially completed projects

 -